lewapek/TuringMachineTranscompilerAndSimulator/README.md

 ## Restrictions

 Languages (alphabets) can't contain blank symbol ▯, because it represents empty tape.
+They also can't contain any whitespace character and ; (used to separate columns in Turing machine DSL).